Last Updated on 24 September 2024 by Cycloscope

 Tents can be free-standing (no need to pitch it to the ground), half-free-standing (only need a few stakes), or not-free-standing (doesn’t stay up if not pitched).

-We do suggest you to absolutely avoid not-free-standing tents like this, it’s very common to find perfect sheltered camping spots where is impossible to plant a stake (or peg).
+We do suggest you absolutely avoid not-free-standing tents like this, it’s very common to find perfect sheltered camping spots where is impossible to plant a stake (or peg).

-It may be concrete, wood, or whatever (like for example the magical gazebos of Korea, or porches of the Shinto Shrines in Japan), you can also find kinds of soil where pitching is really complex, like hardened soils or sand.
+It may be concrete, wood, or whatever (like, for example, the magical gazebos of Korea, or porches of the Shinto Shrines in Japan), you can also find kinds of soil where pitching is really complex, like hardened soils or sand.

-We suggest taking with you a half-freestanding tent like this (you can use ropes and tight it to somewhere), or even better a completely free-standing one like this (the super expensive tent of my dreams).
+We suggest taking with you a half-freestanding tent (you can use ropes and tight it to somewhere), or even better a completely free-standing one like this (the super expensive tent of my dreams).

 Take a look at the vast choices of quality tents available at outdoorplay.com.
 Don’t forget also to bring a few spare pegs (stakes), soon or later you’re going to lose at least one.